Animal style: Eastern styles

-Although gold was widely used by the ruling elite of the various Scythian tribes, the predominant material for the various animal forms was bronze.
-The bulk of these items were used to decorate horse harness, leather belts & personal clothing.
-In some cases these bronze animal figures when sewn onto stiff leather jerkins & belts, helped to act as armour.
+Although gold was widely used by the ruling élite of the various Scythian tribes, the predominant material for the various animal forms was bronze.
+The bulk of these items were used to decorate horse-harness, leather belts and personal clothing.
+In some cases these bronze animal-figures when sewn onto stiff leather jerkins and belts, helped to act as armour.

 The use of the animal form went further than just ornament, these seemingly imbuing the owner of the item with similar prowess and powers of the animal which was depicted.
 Thus the use of these forms extended onto the accoutrements of warfare, be they swords, daggers, scabbards, or axes.

-A distinct Permian style of bronze or copper alloy objects from around the 5th–10th centuries AD are found near the Ural mountains and the Volga and Kama rivers in Russia.
+A distinct Permian style of bronze or copper alloy objects from around the 5th–10th centuries AD are found near the Ural Mountains and the Volga and Kama rivers in present-day Russia.